shannonmoeller/handlebars-wax/README.md

 }
 ```

 When including paritals using globs, partials may be standalone handlebars files.
-Each partial will be named according to the file path and name without the extension.
-So a partial with a path of `component/link.hbs` will be named `component/link`.
+Each partial will be named by calling `parsePartialName`.

 ```handlebars
 {{!-- link.hbs --}}